bitlap/intellij-sbt-dependency-analyzer/README.md

 ## Usage Instructions

+This plugin will automatically generate `project/sdap.sbt` and put code `addDependencyTreePlugin` (or `addSbtPlugin(...)`) statement into it, do not modify or delete `project/sdap.sbt`.
-This Intellij IDEA plugin depends on `sbt-dependency-graph` which is a third-party plugin, but now integrated into sbt by default (but the plugin will not be enabled by default, see [sbt issue](https://github.com/sbt/sbt/pull/5880)).
+Because this plugin depends on `sbt-dependency-graph` which is a third-party plugin, but now integrated into sbt by default (but the plugin will not be enabled by default, see [sbt issue](https://github.com/sbt/sbt/pull/5880)).

-The Plugin will automatically generate `project/sdap.sbt` and put code `addDependencyTreePlugin` (or `addSbtPlugin(...)`) statement into it.
+**Let's see how to use it!**

 Just click on the icon and wait for the analysis: